junkdog/sift/README.md

   from JVM bytecode.

 Template options:
   -t, --template TEMPLATE               The template producing the system model.
   -l, --list-templates                  Print all installed templates.
   -T, --list-entity-types               Lists entity types defined by template.
-  -f, --class-dir PATH     Jar or root directory with classes to analyze.
+  -f, --class-dir, --classes PATH|URI|MAVEN_COORD
+                                        Provide class input as a directory, JAR file, URI (pointing to a JAR), or Maven coordinate.
+  -d, --diff FILE_JSON|URI|MAVEN_COORD  Compare the system model from '-f' with another,
+                                        specified as a JSON file (previously saved System Model), class input as a directory, JAR file, URI (pointing to a JAR), or Maven coordinate.
-  --profile                Print execution times and input/output for the executed
+  --profile                             Print execution times and input/output for the
-                           template.
+                                        executed template.
-  -X, --dump-system-model  Print all entities along with their properties and metadata.
+  -X, --dump-system-model               Print all entities along with their properties and
+                                        metadata.

 Entity tree/graph options:
   -L, --max-depth INT             Max display depth of the tree.